 (2) Values shown represent the accounting compensation expense in 2008 based on the grant date fair value of the award in accordance with SFAS 123(R) for restricted stock and performance awards granted in 2008, 2007 and 2006.
 These amounts do not necessarily correspond to the actual value that will be recognized by the NEOs.
 (Assumptions used in the calculation of these amounts are included in Note 25 of the Company's audited financial statements for the year ended December 31, 2008 included in the Company's Annual Report on Form 10-K filed with the SEC on February 27, 2009.)
 Pursuant to SEC rules, the amounts shown were determined by assuming none of the awards would be forfeited.

-Annual short-term cash incentive awards paid in 2009 that were earned by NEOs for 2008 performance in accordance with the Executive Incentive Compensation Plan.
+(3) Annual short-term cash incentive awards paid in 2009 that were earned by NEOs for 2008 performance in accordance with the Executive Incentive Compensation Plan.
 Mr. Thies received a prorated amount based on three months of active service.
 See the CD&A and Grant of Plan-Based Awards Table, below, for further explanation.

-The change in pension amounts for each NEO is the difference in the December 31, 2008 and December 31, 2007 present values of the accrued benefit at normal retirement age (the earliest age at which retirement benefits may be received by the NEO without any reduction in benefits).
-The increase in the value of pension benefits is due to one year additional service, higher final average earnings, the (4) passage of time, and changes in interest and mortality assumptions for calculating present values.
+(4) The change in pension amounts for each NEO is the difference in the December 31, 2008 and December 31, 2007 present values of the accrued benefit at normal retirement age (the earliest age at which retirement benefits may be received by the NEO without any reduction in benefits).
+The increase in the value of pension benefits is due to one year additional service, higher final average earnings, the passage of time, and changes in interest and mortality assumptions for calculating present values.
 The present value calculated at December 31, 2006 utilizes the GAM 83 mortality table and discount rate of 6.15%.
 The present value at December 31, 2007 utilizes the RP2000 mortality table and 6.35% discount rate.
 There were no above-market earnings for the Company's Executive Deferred Compensation Plan.
 The present value of December 31, 2008 utilizes the RP2000 mortality table and 6.25% discount rate.

-The Company does not provide perquisites or other personal benefits to its NEOs.
-Includes employer matching contributions under both the Executive Deferred Compensation Plan and the Investment and Employee Stock Ownership Plan (401(k) plan).
+(6) Includes employer matching contributions under both the Executive Deferred Compensation Plan and the Investment and Employee Stock Ownership Plan (401(k) plan).
 The Company makes matching contributions on behalf of all its employees who make regular contributions of their wages, salary, cash incentive, and overtime to the 401(k) plan during the plan year.
 The Company matching contribution to the 401(k) plan is equal to \$0.75 for every \$1.00 of regular employee contributions up to a maximum 6% of compensation allowed for qualified plans.
-The Company matching contribution under the Executive Deferred Compensation Plan is equal to \$0.75 for every \$1.00 contributed up to a maximum of 6% of the executive's base pay less the maximum contribution allowed under the 401(k) plan Program and any relocation expenses.
-Mr. Meyer cashed out 120 hours of his accrued, unused paid time-off totaling \$13,860, which was allowed under the Company's One-Leave Program for all employees.
+The Company matching contribution under the Executive Deferred Compensation Plan is equal to \$0.75 for every \$1.00 contributed up to a maximum of 6% of the executive's base pay less the maximum contribution allowed under the 401(k) plan assuming the participant has contributed up to the limit set forth in Code \$ 402(g) for the plan year.
+This amount also includes cash-outs for unused, paid time-off accrued under the Company's One-Leave Program and any relocation expenses.
+Mr. Meyer cashed out 120 hours of his accrued, unused paid time-off totaling \$13,860, which was allowed under the Company's One Leave Program for all employees.

-(7)Ms. Feltes was not an NEO in the 2007 proxy statement.
+(7) Ms. Feltes was not an NEO in the 2007 proxy statement.
 Therefore, 2006 information is not provided.